Theodoric the Great: Modern historiographical debate

-Probable portrait of Theodoric adorned in imperial clothing in the Basilica of Sant'Apollinare Nuovo.
-Falsely attributed to Justinian in the 19th century, it may also represent Anastasius I or Justin I.
+Mosaic of a ruler in imperial dress, Basilica of Sant'Apollinare Nuovo; long identified as Justinian (the inscription dates to an 1863 restoration), though some scholars have argued it originally depicted Theodoric.

-There is an ongoing debate among modern historians as to how qualify the nature of power Theodoric wielded in his domains.
+There is an ongoing debate among modern historians as to how to qualify the nature of power Theodoric wielded in his domains.
 Traditionalists have argued for some time that Theodoric was a Germanic king, citing as their frame of reference later Byzantine sources—written during the Gothic war—that brand him as a barbarian king, who merely mimicked Roman customs.
 One scholar, Jonathan J. Arnold, advocates that this nature changed during the course of the 6th century; Arnold alludes to local and contemporary sources such as Magnus Felix Ennodius's Vita beatissimi viri Epiphani episcopi Ticinensis ecclesiae, Cassiodorus's Variae and Laudes or the Pars Posterior of the Anonymus Valesianus, arguing therefrom that Rome in the West did not fall in 476, but merely awaited a "proper Roman emperor to rule it".
 According to Arnold, these two sources ultimately reveal that Theodoric was actually viewed both by the Italian nobility and the Eastern court in Constantinople as a legitimate Western Roman emperor.

 Arnold built his case on the fact that Theodoric widely used the title of princeps for himself, and employed the term Res Publica to describe the domain he ruled.
 These titles, although archaic, were customarily reserved for the emperor and his empire.
 Thereto Arnold explains that the restraint shown by Theodoric in refraining to use titles such as Imperator, Imperium or Augustus was aimed at sparing the pride of the Eastern monarchy and ensuring Byzantium of its seniority, but that this did not diminish Theodoric's claim to the purple in the West.
 (Note: Jonathan J. Arnold further justifies his claim by stating that Theodoric behaved as an emperor, using and wearing the imperial regalia returned by Anastasius I Dicorus in 497.
 Beyond these observations, Arnold identifies how Theodoric's imperial authority was implicitly recognized in the East to the extent that the Ostrogothic king was allowed to name consuls.
 Then there is the latinisation of his name to Flavius Theodoricus, his full administrative career in the East, which culminated with a consulship in 484 that granted him senatorial nobility and the capacity to impose Roman law upon Italo-Romans and Gothic populations alike.)